Author: kenny

 Trout Stamps

 Some states require a separate trout or salmon stamp in addition to the general fishing license.
-California, Pennsylvania, New York, and others require these for specific waters or species.
+California, Pennsylvania, New York, Michigan, and others require these for specific waters or species.
 Always check the specific requirements for your state and your target water before fishing.

 National Park Fishing